ChungYujoyce/ML_106062109_hw4/README.md

 We can see that the MSE is a slowly increasing index in first several epochs, but the absolute fraction of change of MSE is decreasing.

-MSE will finally decrease if I don't break the foor loop.
+MSE will finally decrease if I don't break the for loop.

 ![](https://i.imgur.com/eHoPt3F.jpg)